lstroud/aoc2025/README.md

 ---

 ### Day 8: Junction Box Circuits
-3D coordinates of junction boxes.
-Connect the 1000 closest pairs.
-Count how many end up in the same circuit.
+Someone let the elves do electrical work unsupervised.
+Connected components ensue.

-Tried a couple of different approaches:
+Tried a few approaches:
-- **Hierarchical Clustering** - `scipy.cluster.hierarchy.linkage` with single-linkage.
-Cut the dendrogram at n-k clusters.
-This is literally the puzzle restated.
+- **Hierarchical Clustering** - Single-linkage is just Union-Find with a PhD and better marketing.
+Cleanest solution.
-- **Union-Find** - Sort all pairs by distance, union the closest k.
-The classic.
+- **Union-Find** - Sort pairs by distance, union the closest k.
+The classic for a reason.
-- **Sparse Graph** - Build CSR adjacency matrix, run `connected_components`.
+- **Sparse Graph** - Build CSR adjacency, run `connected_components`.
 BFS does the walking.
 - **KD-Tree** - `query_pairs` finds pairs within threshold.
-Same O(n²) bottleneck—you need pdist to find the threshold anyway.
+Still O(n²)—you need pdist to find the threshold anyway.

-Hierarchical is cleanest.
-KDTree and Sparse Graph were significantly faster.

-Also decided to try constraining the problem further to minimize the wire used with  Compared greedy "k closest pairs" against MST-based wiring.
-MST saves 15-20% wire for the same circuit count.
-Greedy optimizes locally; MST optimizes globally.
+Extended the puzzle: what if the elves cared about wire length?
+MST-based wiring saves 15-20% over greedy.
+Turns out "connect the closest" isn't the same as "use the least wire."
+Who knew graph theory would humble the elves.

 [day8/puzzle81.py](day8/puzzle81.py) | [day8/strategies/](day8/strategies/)